jacquev6/General/Rationale.md

 - to allow measuring test coverage
 - this is required in some cases to help the type system (Error: The type of this expression, ... contains type variables that cannot be generalized), so let's do this consistently

+Why not:

+- this is more verbose

+Remarks

+- this add a stack frame.
+Sometimes we want, sometimes we don't.

 Short variable names
 --------------------